sachin1117/online-voting-system-php/README.md

 A secure and lightweight Online Voting System built with PHP & MySQL.
 Users can register, log in, and cast votes online, while an admin dashboard provides full control to manage candidates, voters, and election settings.
 The system also supports real-time results and Excel export of votes.

+📌 GitHub Repo → online-voting-system-php

 ✨ Features

-👤 User Module
+👤 User Features

 Register and log in securely

-Cast vote (one person = one vote)
+Cast vote (one user = one vote)

-View election results (if enabled by admin)
+View election results (if enabled)

-🛠️ Admin Module
+🛠️ Admin Features

 Manage candidates (add, edit, delete)